nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 With GUI
 --------

-If you have set up X[-11 forwarding]{.dfn .dictionary-of-numbers}, you may launch the FENSAP ice using the command `fensapiceGUI` from within your FENSAP project directory.
+If you have set up X-11 forwarding, you may launch the FENSAP ice using the command `fensapiceGUI` from within your FENSAP project directory.

 +-----------------------------------+-----------------------------------+
 | 1\.
 Launch the run and select the | !                                 |